14 Things You Didn’t Know About Prince George

 He’s a picture-posing pro

 From a young age, Prince George was a natural in front of the camera.
 According to a photographer who took his picture for a special postage stamp when the Prince was only two years old, “he was absolutely charming, as you can see from the picture.
 You only have a short window of opportunity with small children, but Prince George was on good form and everyone seemed to enjoy seeing him enjoy the day.”
-Duchess Catherine, an avid photographer herself, also recently revealed her son loves having his picture taken.
+Duchess Catherine, an avid photographer herself, also revealed her son loves having his picture taken.
 “Get outside with your camera as well—George and Charlotte love it when we do that,” she advised budding photographers at an event.

 He goes on spider hunts

-Speaking of getting outside, Prince George loves being in nature, as his mother recently opened up about during a visit to a “forest school.”
+Speaking of getting outside, Prince George loves being in nature, as his mother opened up about during a visit to a “forest school” back in 2018.
 According to the head of the school, the Duchess “said she often takes her children on spider hunts in their garden, which they love.
 They can spend hours out there.”
 At another garden visit, Duchess Catherine talked about how much her children love to learn by exploring the outdoors.
 “That’s where George and Charlotte would love to be is learning outside of the classroom, not inside,” she said.
 And Prince George’s grandfather, Prince Charles, has said the youngster is “one of those characters who naturally, instinctively likes to be outside.”

 Check out these fascinating facts about Prince William.